What is Scope Creep: Top Causes and How to Avoid It

 Scope creep occurs when new provisions, tasks, or unexpected deliverables outside of an existing scope of work are added to a project.
 In an effort to make a good impression on clients, it can be easy to say yes to small requests that fall outside of your original agreement.
 After all, an extra 15 minutes here or there is worth it to keep a client happy… or is it?

 Scope management is a key element of the client-consultant relationship.
 Scope creep can lead to missed deadlines, overrun budgets, and client dissatisfaction.

 The success of a project requires not only your expertise, but an alignment with your client’s business objectives and experienced internal supporters who have the communication skills needed to ensure success.
-While this is not an exhaustive list, these are some of the main warning signs that can lead to scope creep.
+While this is not an exhaustive list, these are some of the main warning signs:

-A project may be vision-oriented, but if it lacks clearly-defined and measurable tasks, you’re at risk for scope creep.
+A project may be vision-oriented, but if it lacks clearly-defined and measurable tasks, you’re at risk.
 Without a detailed project plan, it is hard to hold both yourself and your client responsible for duties and deliverables.

 When a project does not have strong executive support or when stakeholders aren’t involved, it becomes difficult to meet client expectations.
 Lack of communication between key client players can lead to more, unnecessary work on your end.

 3. Insufficient experience and inconsistent processes

 When a client project manager lacks experience dealing with the size or complexity of a project, you can easily over budget, miss deadlines, or complete work you didn’t plan for.

 If a project takes a long time or is more complex than initially defined, scope creep can quickly set in.
 When red-flag issues are not quickly discussed and resolved, a project can quickly get out of hand and client-contractor relationships can become strained.